atdd-bdd/GherkinExecutorForJava/README.md

 is in that file to the feature file before it is translated.

 ## Why Not Use Existing Frameworks?

-I've been using Cucumber, one of the most common applications that uses Gherkin for a number of years.
+I've been using Cucumber, one of the most common applications that uses Gherkin, for a number of years.
 You can have a table after each step.
 However you need to add additional code to use that table as a list of objects.
 The method for doing so has changed from version to version and has gotten more complex.
+It appears that conversion of tables into lists of objects has been removed from the latest version.

 The Translator converts the Gherkin tables into initialized lists.
 The developer just needs to specify the class of the objects that will be in those lists.
 It does not depend on features of a specific languages, such as introspection.

-The initial version of Translator was written for Kotlin.
-It was converted to Java and other facerts were added.
-It is currently being converted back to Kotlin, Python, and C++.
 A feature file written for one language should work in the other languages.
 The only issues would be replacing the Datatype of a field (e.g. Int) with the appropriate type in another language.